cdpuk/givenergy-local/README.md

 This custom component provides local access to GivEnergy inverters via Modbus.
 This provides more frequent and reliable updates compared to using the GivEnergy Cloud API.

+While the risk of something going wrong is low, bear in mind the use of this integration is entirely at your own risk.

 ## Device Support

 Modbus support is provided by the [`givenergy-modbus`][givenergy-modbus] library.
 While this works well for the vast majority of GivEnergy inverters and batteries, inevitably there will be edge cases and new kit that requires updates to either this integration or the underlying library.

-## Services

-A number of services are provided to change settings by writing configuration values to your inverter.
-These operations map on to those provided by GivEnergy, such as turning on Eco mode, or changing charge/discharge rates.

-While the risk of something going wrong is low, bear in mind the use of this integration is entirely at your own risk.
+See the [Limitations](#limitations) section.

 ## Installation